 In our last article, we talked about growth guarantees that help maximize the income value of Fixed Index Annuities (FIA).
 With income in mind, let’s shift our focus to annuity payout rates.

-One of the most important things to look for when considering the purchase of a fixed index annuity is the annuity payout rate.
+One of the most important things to look for when considering the purchase of a FIA is the annuity payout rate.
 Why?
 The payout rate is the #1 key to maximizing your retirement income potential.
 So, you’ll want to get a solid grasp on the concept of payout rates, but if you have any questions that are not answered in this article, please contact us for more info and we’ll be glad to help.